django-cms/djangocms-frontend/docs/source/reference/management-commands.rst

     - ``new_plugin``: The plugin type to rename to.
 Must be installed.

     The command updates the ``plugin_type`` field on all matching ``CMSPlugin`` rows.
-If the new plugin's model is a subclass of ``AbstractFrontendUIItem``, the ``ui_item`` field is updated as well.
+If the new plugin's model is a subclass of :class:`FrontendUIItem`, the ``ui_item`` field is updated as well.

     Example::